clementleger/cypress_linux_tools/README.md

   -s, --serial=STRING  Serial port to use  (default=`/dev/ttyACM0') -a, --app_id=INT     Application id to use (0 for no change, or 1 or 2)
                          (default=`0')
+  -k, --key=STRING     Security key for unlocking the bootloader in hex string
+                         like 01268bcf347c

  Group: Action
   Action to perform (default=`program`)
   -p, --program        Program the file
   -e, --erase          Erase memory
   -v, --verify         Verify file

+ Group: Parity
+  Parity bit used for communication (default=`noparity`) -N, --noparity       Do not use parity bit
+  -E, --even           Parity bit is even
+  -O, --odd            Parity bit is odd

 ```

 ## iHex to cyacd format